smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.contacts.api.observe.md

 Creates a subscription for all contacts.
 Check against the contact you are interested in within your registered callback.

+To prevent doubling up of changes, notifications triggered by the contact update call will not be notified here.

 Only one subscription will be made per session.
 Regardless of how many times this function is called, the last registered callback will be used.

 <b>Signature:</b>